 July 9, 2017.
 Today was day 2 of a short family hiking vacation.
 We did this last year with our kids, doing one short hike a day.
-Last year we did Rawson Lake, Ptarmigan Cirque, Grassi Lakes and Elbow Lake.
-This year, we only have 3 days, but the intent is the same: short, fun hikes with the kids, followed by hanging out at the hotel.
-Yesterday we did Ptarmigan Cirque, and everything was fine.
-There were one or two very brief episodes of complaints from one kid or another, but anyone that’s ever been hiking with kids knows that you need to push through some of that, or you’d never get anywhere.
+Last year we hiked Rawson Lake, Ptarmigan Cirque, Grassi Lakes and Elbow Lake.
+This year we only have 3 days but the intent is the same: short, fun hikes with the kids, followed by hanging out at the hotel.
+Yesterday we did Ptarmigan Cirque and everything was fine.
+There were one or two very brief episodes of complaining from one kid or another, but anyone that’s ever been hiking with kids knows that you need to push through some of that or you’d never get anywhere.
 The day was a success, and we all came out of it feeling great.

 Honestly, there were a lot of mosquitoes.
-But they were also mostly repelled by the measures we’d taken, and while we kept moving they weren’t landing on us very much.
-I was pretty sure once we got out of the initial, forested part of the trail we’d be okay.
+But they were also mostly repelled by the measures we’d taken, and they weren’t landing on us very much if we kept moving.
+I was pretty sure once we got out of the initial forested part of the trail we’d be okay.
 But eventually there were tears of despair and anguish.
-At that point, we just decided to turn back.
+At that point, we decided to turn back.
 Just so the whole day wasn’t a total loss, we stopped at Heart Creek and went part of the way up the canyon.
 Everyone’s mood was a little better by then, but not so much better that we could complete that relatively easy route (which my 2 youngest had previously done with me in the fall of 2016).

 The episode did get me thiking: just how much do you push kids in non-essential endeavours like hiking?
 If I cajole my kids to push on through mosquito swarms despite their discomfort, am I teaching them resilience or am I an obnoxious hockey-dad, transplanted to the mountains?
 The best I can come up with is that you have to find that point at which the fun persists, despite the discomfort.
 That point will be different for different kids, and for different discomforts.
 The same kid that will soldier up any trail, no matter how steep, may balk at the idea of walking in the rain.
-If you can maintain your kids’ hiking activities in that sweet spot, maybe the chances improve that you can pass on your enthusiasm for tromping up mountains and through canyons, braving the mosquito swarms because you know that the experience that lies ahead will make your effort worthwhile.
+If you can maintain your kids’ hiking activities in that sweet spot, maybe the chances improve that you can pass on your enthusiasm for tromping up mountains and through canyons.
+One day they’ll brave the mosquito swarms because they’ll know that the experience that lies ahead will make the effort worthwhile.